mainettis/darksun/docs/tools.md

     git clone https://github.com/<your-user-name>/darksun-resources.git ds-r
     ```

 6. Add an upstream to your forked repository so you can retrieve updates from the primary module repository.
 Since you are not working on the primary repository, any updates to the primary repository will not automatically update to the fork you're working on.
 If you want to retrieve updates from the primary repository to ensure you always have the most recent data, you need to add an upstream to your local repository.
-On the command line, type the following:
+Change directories to your `ds` folder, then, on the command line, type the following:
     ```
     git remote add upstream https://github.com/tinygiant98/darksun.git
     ```